WeileiZeng/tutorial/AP-CS-Java/README.md

   * finish "Compiling and running a java program"
   * set up java environment in Mac, and use terminal as IDE.
   * here is [a list of commmand for terminal/shell, emacs, and Java](https://github.com/WeileiZeng/tutorial/blob/master/shell.md)
-  * TODO: more practice in the shell
+  * TODO: more practice in the shell.
+Use this list [codingbat](https://docs.google.com/document/d/1ONgqQWeyVfD3MT-E1elMnFJANEe-7NlmRjYd1myhlsk/edit)